daniehej/docs_njn/qspi-flash.md

 After flashing QSPI-NOR, the Jetson Nano will no longer be able to boot Jetpack versions < 4.5.

+1. Boot NJN into recovery mode.

 In order to flash a Jetson, first put it into recovery mode by shorting the recovery pin on the board to ground while plugging in the power.
 Then let go of the recovery pin and the Jetson Nano will boot into recovery mode.

 The recovery pin is in the 8-pin pin header J40 in the corner of the board.
 If the Micro SD side of the Jetson Nano is facing towards you, the pins you need to bridge are ⣿ -> ⣭.
 The recovery pin is also marked on the bottom of the board as FR.

-Connect with Micro-USB (can be done at any time)
+2. Connect with Micro-USB (can be done at any time)

 If the Jetson Nano is booted into recovery mode, the command lsusb will return